splunk/observability-workshop/content/en/workshop-setup.md

 ### Step 2: Provision the EC2 Instances Using Splunk Show

-Please visit [Splunk Show](https://show.splunk.com) to provision your EC2 environment.
-Under the **Workshops** section create a **Splunk4Rookies - Observability** workshop.
+Please visit [Splunk Show](https://show.splunk.com/template/262/?type=workshop) to provision your EC2 environment(s).
 Select the desired **Content Type** as follows:

 - _Default (for interactive workshop)_ select this if your audience is technical and want a hands-on experience installing OpenTelemetry and deploying applications.
 - _Pre-configured Instances_ - select this if you need OpenTelemetry and all apps pre-deployed for a less technical audience.
 Attendees will only require a browser to complete the workshop.

-Select your Splunk Observability Cloud Realm and enter the Access Token, API Token and RUM Token that SWiPE generated for you.
+Select your Splunk Observability Cloud Realm and enter the INGEST, API and RUM tokens that SWiPE generated for you.

 For further guidance on using Splunk Show please see the [Splunk Show User Guide](http://go/show/user-guide).